salmarefaie/Application_on_EKS/README.md

 # Application_on_EKS

 ## Description
-- Create a simple infrastructure on aws to make secure cluster eks using terraform.
+- Create a simple infrastructure on aws to make secure cluster eks wit worker nodes in different availability zones using terraform.
+- Containerize jenkins app and push it to ECR.
 - Deploy and Configure Jenkins on EKS.
-- Deploy python app application on EKS cluster using CI/CD jenkins pipeline.
+- Deploy python app application on EKS cluster using nginx ingress controller and CI/CD jenkins pipeline.

 ## Tools